 Lithuanian food is centred upon locally grown produce and age-old cooking traditions.
 Drawing upon the country’s farming heritage, ingredients hail from the land, most typically beets, potatoes, pork, cabbage, mushrooms, berries, dairy and grain.
-After spending a few days in the capital city, below we have compiled our favourite Vilnius restaurants for discovering authentic local food.
+In this guide, we take a look at classic Lithuanian cuisine and the most popular dishes.
+And, after exploring the capital city to find the best eating spots, we pick out our favourite Vilnius restaurants for discovering authentic local food.

 Lithuanian food: a brief guide

 Lithuanian winters are cold, with average temperatures dipping below freezing between December and February.
 Culinary traditions developed over the centuries have centred around preserving ingredients for winter, and providing warmth and comfort.

 Soup, the most warming of all dishes, is an integral component of Lithuanian cuisine.
 With many varieties to choose from, soup in Lithuania is considered vital to good health.

 One of the country’s most recognisable dishes is in fact a chilled soup.
 Saltibarsciai (chilled borscht, or more simply, cold beetroot soup) is bright pink in colour with a sharp and strong flavour.
 Carlo Petrini, founder of the international Slow Food movement, described it as “the most aesthetic cold soup in the world”.

 Sticking with the root veg theme, there’s also burokėlių sriuba (hot beetroot soup) for colder times.

 As with many countries in northern, central and eastern Europe, sauerkraut – fermented cabbage – is a staple of Lithuanian cuisine.
 Before the days of refrigeration, it provided a source of nutrition during winter.